HermanObst/bitcoin_in_rust/README.md

-## Bitcoin Implementation in Rust
+## Bitcoin in Rust

-This repository, `bitcoin_implementation_in_rust`, is an endeavor to implement Bitcoin concepts and functionalities using the Rust programming language.
-It's inspired by the book "Programming Bitcoin" by Jimmy Song, available [here](https://www.oreilly.com/library/view/programming-bitcoin/9781492031482/).
-The book is a comprehensive guide to understanding the principles behind Bitcoin and provides a solid foundation for coding Bitcoin applications.
-This project aims to translate these principles into Rust, a language known for its performance and safety.
+bitcoin_implementation_in_rust is a Bitcoin implementation with the focus on teaching the core concepts and functionalities using the Rust programming language.
+It's inspired by the book "Programming Bitcoin" by Jimmy Song., available [here](https://www.oreilly.com/library/view/programming-bitcoin/9781492031482/).

-### Project Description

-This project is a Rust-based implementation of Bitcoin.
-It focuses on creating a robust and efficient codebase that adheres to the concepts and methodologies discussed in "Programming Bitcoin".
-The choice of Rust as the programming language stems from its emphasis on safety, speed, and concurrency, making it an ideal candidate for implementing the critical and performance-sensitive aspects of Bitcoin.

 ### Goals and Objectives

 - **Understand Bitcoin**: Deepen the understanding of Bitcoin's underlying technology as presented in "Programming Bitcoin".
 - **Rust Programming**: Leverage Rust's features for building safe and efficient Bitcoin-related applications.
-- **Open Source Contribution**: Provide a resource for others interested in Bitcoin and Rust, facilitating learning and contributions.
+- **Open Sourcen**: Provide a resource for others interested in Bitcoin and Rust, facilitating learning and community.

 ### Getting Started